status-im/specs/protocol.md

 The implementation of this protocol is mainly done in https://github.com/status-im/status-react and https://github.com/status-im/status-go repositories.

-The goal of this protocol is to allow people running Ethereum nodes with Whisper service enabled to exchange messages that are encrypted end-to-end in a way that guarantees darkness to some extent (messages are broadcasted through the network rather than send directly or using a known path).
+The goal of this protocol is to allow people running Ethereum nodes with Whisper service enabled to exchange messages that are encrypted end-to-end in a way that guarantees darkness to some extent (messages are broadcasted through the network rather than sent directly or using a known path).

 It's important to notice that messages are not limited to be text messages only.
 They can also have special meaning depending on the client implementation.
 For example, in the current implementation, there are message which informs about Eth requests or current user's location.

-This protocol consist of two components:
+This protocol consist of three components:
 * payload specification
-* Whisper adapter.
+* Whisper adapter
+* Offline messaging.

 The payload specification describes how the messages are encoded and decoded and what each fields mean.
 This is required to properly interpret messages by the client.

 Whisper adapter specifies interaction with the Whiper service with regards to keys management, configuration and some metadata (like topic) required to properly process and encrypt/decrypt messages.

+Offline messaging describes how the protocol handles delivering messages when one or more participants were offline and the messages expired in the network.

 The protocol does not specify things like peers discovery, however, some notes and the current implementation will be described in an appendix.